Personal Impressions: Kalamazoo Is Harmoniously Diverse

 Taste of Kalamazoo

-Personal Impressions: I Love to Hangout in Downtown Kalamazoo
+Personal Impressions: I Loved to Hang Out in Downtown Kalamazoo

 Kalamazoo's downtown is a vibrant place for shopping, entertainment, work, and leisure.
-My wife and I each enjoy spending time at:
+My wife and I especially each enjoyed spending time at:

-Water Street Coffee Joint, to lounge with a good cup of plain or specialty coffee and a choice of bakery and deli snacks while we read, write, or chat, the charm enhanced by the fact that, when she was little, this very building was Kayle's grandfather's gas station—though we like lounging in other coffeehouses and coffee shops downtown almost as much.
+Water Street Coffee Joint, to lounge with a good cup of plain or specialty coffee and a choice of bakery and deli snacks while we read, wrote, or chatted—the charm of the place enhanced by the fact that, when she was little, that building was Kayle's grandfather's gas station.

 Kalamazoo Mall, to shop and window shop.
 This isn't a mall at all.
-It's a north-south street that north and south of downtown is called Burdick Street.
+It's a north-south street that outside of downtown is called Burdick Street.
 Starting in 1959, four blocks got closed to cars and turned into a pedestrian unenclosed "mall."
 In 1998, two blocks were reopened to car traffic, one lane one way.
 This is an enjoyable place to stroll and shop, especially in the warm weather months.
-The sidewalks are extra wide, and there are lots of outdoor benches and tables with seats.
+The sidewalks are extra-wide, and there are lots of outdoor benches and tables with seats.

-And Kalamazoo Mall has boutiques, special interest shops, fancy and plain restaurants and eateries, and more.
+And Kalamazoo Mall has boutiques, special interest shops, fancy and plain restaurants, and more.
 The Kalamazoo Mall blocks that are still closed to car traffic go past the Radisson Hotel and the Kalamazoo Valley Community College Arcadia Commons Campus.